4ked/TRNZT/README.md

 For  more information, go to the [setups-https.sh](https://github.com/4ked/TRNZT/blob/master/setup-https.sh) bash script

+### Step two: Bypassing the Chrome QUIC Protocol
 Now that we've written ourselves a certificate, we need to make a few changes to settings on the chrome browser and your machine to enable a successful run...

 To bypass modern web browser security risks with self signed certificates you will need to disable the chrome QUIC protocol.
 From the chrome browser enter:
 ```sh
 chrome://flags/#enable-quic
 ```

+### Step three: Deleting your target IP from the host file
-Note that additionally you must make sure that the local.info target IP is not in your host file.
+Additionally you must make sure that the local.info target IP is not in your host file.
 You can check by opening terminal and entering:
 ```sh
 sudo vim /etc/hosts
 ```
 > **Note**: You must be in your root directory

-Now TRNZT should be able to run on https://local.info:3000, but we aren't done yet.
-The final steps are requesting your own API keys.
+Now TRNZT should be able to run on https://local.info:3000, speaking for the server at least.

+### Step four: Getting the necessary API keys
+In order for your own modifications to work you will need to get your own API keys/ accounts, but don't worry the process is straight forward.

 ##### Thankfully there are only two of these...
 * [Google Maps API](https://developers.google.com/maps/documentation/javascript/), click the link and select 'Get a key'
 * [Uber App API](https://get.uber.com/new-signup/?source=auth&next_url=https%3A%2F%2Fdeveloper.uber.com%2Fdashboard%2F)
 > **Note**: Both of these are used throughout the entire TRNZT project, make sure to substitute your own keys appropriately.

+You are now officially capable of running TRNZT in the chrome browser on an https server, congratulations!

 Credits
 ------------